 - Try yoga, tai chi, karate, or jiu jitsu.

 Think of other things you like to do and just move!
 It is an easy way to have fun.

 Make physical activity a part of your daily life.
 It is an easy way to have fun.
 Be active with your friends or family members.
 It is easier and more fun when you ask someone to join you.

 Any amount of activity will help.
 Slowly work up to at least 60 minutes every day.
 Try a few minutes each day.
 Do not get upset if you cannot do a lot or if you get out of breath at first—keep moving.
 You might find it fun to count your steps with a pedometer (step counter).
 Add a few more steps each day.
 Over time, work up to at least 10,000 steps a day.

 What should I do before being more active?

 Talk to your doctor about the types of physical activity that might work best for you.

-Check your blood glucose before the start and after the end of your activity.
+- Check your blood sugar before the start and after the end of your activity.

-If you take insulin, make sure your blood glucose does not get too low during or after activity.
+- If you take insulin, make sure your blood sugar does not get too low during or after activity.
 Always wear a Medical ID bracelet.

-Keep something handy to treat low blood glucose, such as fruit juice, glucose tablets, or a snack.
+- Keep something handy to treat low blood sugar, such as fruit juice, regular soda, glucose tablets or gel.